dataminer-site/dataminer-site.github.io/docs/extensions/postgres.md

 ## Usage

-The tables in the PostgreSQL database can be read as if they were normal DuckDB tables, but the underlying data is read directly from Postgres at query time.
+The tables in the PostgreSQL database can be read as if they were normal DataMiner tables, but the underlying data is read directly from Postgres at query time.

 ```sql
 SHOW ALL TABLES;